guhan/zerotociso/docs/DNS.md

 - **Host Response**:
 The host receives the IP address from the recursive resolver.
 It can then use this IP address to establish a connection to the desired server or resource associated with the domain name.

+## What are the DNS based attacks?
+DNS (Domain Name System) attacks are malicious activities that target the DNS infrastructure to disrupt services, compromise security, or redirect traffic for unauthorized purposes.
+These attacks can have significant consequences, as DNS is a fundamental part of how the internet functions.
+Here are some common types of DNS attacks:

+- **DNS Spoofing (DNS Cache Poisoning)**:
+DNS spoofing involves corrupting the DNS cache of a DNS resolver with false or malicious DNS information.
+This can lead to users being redirected to fake websites (phishing), malware distribution, or man-in-the-middle attacks.
+- **DNS Amplification Attack (DOS)**:
+In a DNS amplification attack, attackers send DNS queries with a spoofed source IP address to open DNS resolvers.
+The resolvers respond with larger DNS responses, overwhelming the target with a flood of traffic, causing a Distributed Denial of Service (DDoS) attack.
+- **DNS Hijacking**:
+DNS hijacking involves changing the DNS settings on a victim's device, router, or DNS server to redirect traffic to malicious servers.
+This can lead to traffic interception, data theft, and unauthorized access.
+- **Domain Hijacking**:
+Domain hijacking occurs when attackers gain unauthorized access to a domain owner's account and change the DNS records of the domain.
+This can lead to website defacement, phishing, or redirecting traffic to malicious sites.
+- **Man-in-the-Middle (MITM) Attack**:
+In a DNS MITM attack, attackers intercept and modify DNS queries or responses to reroute traffic through their own servers.
+This allows them to eavesdrop on communication or launch further attacks.
+- **Fast Flux DNS**:
+Fast flux DNS involves rapidly changing the IP addresses associated with a domain to make it difficult to track malicious activities.
+It's commonly used in botnets to hide command and control servers.
+- **Pharming**:
+Pharming involves redirecting users to malicious websites even if they enter the correct URL in their browser.
+This can be achieved by modifying the DNS settings on the user's device or through DNS cache poisoning.
+- **NXDOMAIN Attack (Domain Name System Response Rate Limiting - RRL)**:
+Attackers send a high volume of DNS queries for non-existent domains to exploit the DNS server's resources.
+This can lead to resource exhaustion and service degradation.
+- **Zone Transfer Attacks**:
+Zone transfer attacks target misconfigured DNS servers that allow unauthorized zone transfers.
+Attackers can gain information about the DNS infrastructure, including domain names, IP addresses, and other sensitive data.
+- **Random Subdomain Attacks**:
+Attackers create a large number of random subdomains in a domain they control.
+These subdomains may have malicious content or phishing sites.
+This tactic can evade traditional blacklists.
+- **Tunneling Attacks**:
+Tunneling attacks involve encapsulating malicious traffic within DNS requests or responses to bypass network security measures.

 ## What is DNS Cache Poisoning?
 DNS cache poisoning occurs when an attacker manipulates the DNS resolution process to redirect users to malicious websites or intercept their communications.